top of page

 • In both exceptions, the work must be more than administrative functions.

-FAR 52.219-14 also applies to other types of contract actions.
+FAR 52.219-14 also applies to these other types of contract actions, regardless of the dollar value of the contract action:

 • Part(s) of a multiple-award contract set-aside for small businesses,